 Unable to log in?
 Getting an error message?

 If you are unable to login, send an e-mail to firstname.lastname@example.org.
 Include information about how you are trying to log in, the name of the computer to which you are trying to connect, which software you are using, as well as what you observe (such as any error messages).
-Be sure to send the e-mail from your University of Michigan e-mail address ending in @umich.edu.
+Be sure to send the e-mail from your U-M e-mail address.